-In the Early Childhood Education Program at the WRCC students will develop the knowledge, skills and experience to help you work effectively with young children aged birth to 8 and their families.
-These skills are based on industry standards and professional competencies in child development family and community, teaching and learning, health and safety, professionalism and program organization.
+Students enrolled in the Early Childhood Education Program at WRCC share the desire to make the world a better place for children and families.
+In the Early Childhood Education Program at the WRCC, students will develop the knowledge, skills, and experience to work effectively with young children age birth to age eight and their families.
+These skills are based on industry standards and professional competencies in child development, family and community, teaching and learning, health and safety, professionalism, and program organization.

-This program is great for you if you are interested in the development of children, enjoy interpersonal communications and working with a variety of people, care about making a difference for children and families in your community, and you want to gain theoretical background and practical experience in the field of education and early education.
+This program is excellent for students interested in the development of children, who enjoy interpersonal communications and working with a variety of people, who care about making a difference for children and families in the community, and who want to gain theoretical background and practical experience in the field of education and early education.

-Participants in this program will learn how to practice and model effective communication, observation strategies, and develop partnerships with children and their families.
-They will learn how to employ strategies to maintain a safe, healthy and nurturing learning environment in childcare in school settings.
+Participants in this program will learn how to practice and model effective communication, use observation strategies, and develop partnerships with children and their families.
+Hands-on learning experiences enable students to design lessons and activities and build a supportive community of learners.
+Students will learn strategies to maintain a safe, healthy, and nurturing learning environment in all early learning settings.

-An important goal of this program will be to help students explore pathways and demonstrate preparedness for work and continuing study such as pursuing an AA degree with the Community College of Vermont and working towards Advanced Standing (Level III A) on the Vermont Early Childhood Career Ladder.
+This program aims to help students explore early childhood education pathways and demonstrate preparedness for work and continuing study in the early childhood field.
 The program provides dual enrollment college credits.

-Early Childhood Education I - #CCHS1002 Open to Grades 11th and 12th (10th if space available) This course is offered for Dual Enrollment credit Credits: BUHS 16, Sending Schools 4 Year Long, 160 Minutes Daily
+Early Childhood Education I - #CCHS1002 Open to Grades 11th and 12th (10th if space available) This course is offered for dual enrollment credit Credits: BUHS 16, Sending Schools 4 Year Long, 160 Minutes (2 blocks)

-During year one of Early Childhood the focus will be on developing a fundamental understanding of early childhood education and preparing for work as an early childhood educator.
+During year one of Early Childhood Education, the focus will be on developing a fundamental understanding of early childhood education and preparing for work in the field of Early Childhood.
 The work of an early childhood educator is creative and intentional.
 Learning how to support the growth and development of young children through developmentally appropriate play experiences and practices enhances the success of the new early childhood educator.
-Course content includes, developing effective communication and relationship-building skills with individuals and small groups, designing, implementing and assessing early childhood environments, creating lesson plans and program materials.
-Topics include the history of early childhood education, advocacy, family centered early childhood education, program and curriculum models, as well as development of the self as a professional.
-Students are required to participate in field work at local early childhood education programs.
+Course content includes designing, implementing, and assessing early childhood environments and creating lesson plans and program materials.
+Topics include the history of early childhood education, advocacy, family-centered early childhood education, curriculum models, and the development of the self as a professional.
+During the second semester, students will explore the young child's development and utilize previously learned content to intentionally support the growth and development of the children.
+Students are required to participate in fieldwork at local early childhood education programs.